Walking on ice...

 - Making sure their bed is in a warm, cosy place.
 Don’t put them out in a cold conservatory on a hard, tiled floor.

 - Keeping your dog’s weight under control.
-Additional weight adds pressure to your dog’s joints, which can make them more prone to stiffness.
+Additional weight can add pressure to your dog’s joints, which can make them more prone to stiffness.

-- Considering a joint supplement such as YuMOVE Joint Care which is designed to help soothe stiff joints and support mobility.
+- Considering a joint supplement such as YuMOVE Joint Care with scientifically backed ingredients which help soothe joints with Omega-3 and aid mobility.

 iMove Active